Summary: Benefits of CBD for Muscle Recovery

 out of the gym for months on end.

-CBD offers some unique benefits to the
+CBD offers several unique benefits to aid the recovery process:

-why so many athletes report improvement in recovery times after using CBD.
+These effects help explain why so many athletes report improvement in recovery times after using CBD.

 In order to get the most out of CBD, we